virteal/l8/README.md

-  .port()               -- like a message queue but without any buffering .signal()             -- signal, ..., like a promise that fires many times .timeout( delay )     -- a promise fulfilled within a delay .generator()          -- a next()/yield() consumer/producer resource .Generator( block )   -- build a Generator Constructor.
+  .port()               -- like a message queue but without any buffering .signal()             -- signal, ..., like a promise that fires many times .timeout( delay )     -- a promise fulfilled within a delay .call( fn )           -- like callback but returns a promise when signaled .generator()          -- a next()/yield() consumer/producer resource .Generator( block )   -- build a Generator Constructor.

-  Semaphores, mutexes and locks provide:
+  Semaphores, Mutexes and Locks provide:

     .promise            -- provide a promise fullfilled when rsrc is acquired .release()          -- make resource available